CRESYM/colib0.github.io/pages/models/Transformers/Transformer.md

 ## Model use, assumptions, validity domain and limitations

-The model is developed starting from the single-phase transformer, then it is expanded to describe the three-phase configurations and equations.
+The model is developed for the single-phase transformer.
 It describes the *cantilever equivalent circuit* of the transformers, which consider a non-ideal model of the transformer with some simplifications that allow to perform the steady-state analysis of transformers.

 The assumptions are: